-- The Responding Party will be given notice of the hearing date and the specific charge(s) against them at least three business days in advance of the Hearing.
+- The Responding Party will be given notice of the hearing date and the alleged Code violation(s) against them at least three business days in advance of the Hearing.

-- The Responding Party will be given reasonable access to the evidence the University intends to consider, which shall be retained by OSCCE.
+- The Responding Party will be given reasonable access to the evidence the University intends to consider, which will be retained by SARP.

 - The Responding Party may be present for the Hearing.
-If more than one Student is charged with the same incident, the University may hold a combined hearing.
+If more than one Student is accused in the same incident, the University may hold a combined hearing with written agreement of all Responding Parties.
 If the Responding Party fails to appear, this fact will be stated for the record and the Hearing will proceed.

 - The Responding Party may be accompanied by a Support Person.